concepcionlars/Profile.com/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About Profile.com
+Profile.com will be the first social networking site where we can teach, learn and share for aspiring filipino student to Help them succeed on their studies